cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

 ## Controling which keyboards are displayed

-The virtual keyboard panel displays multiple keyboards which can be toggled using the keyboard switcher: numerics, functions, symbols, roman letters and greek letters.
+The virtual keyboard panel displays multiple keyboards which can be toggled using the keyboard switcher: `numeric`, `functions`, `symbols`, `roman` and `greek`.

-You can control which keyboards are available using the `virtualKeyboards` configuration property.
+To choose which keyboards are available, use the `virtualKeyboards` configuration property.
+The value of this property is a space-separated string of the name of the keyboards that should be displayed.

 <code-playground layout="stack" class="m-lg w-full-lg">
     <div slot="javascript">import MathLive from 'mathlive';